-McMillon said scant supplies of the new platforms will "definitely present an in-stock problem" for Wal-Mart, and doubted that any retailer was satisfied with its allocation.
-"We just plan not to over-promise consumers," he said.
+McMillon said scant supplies of the new platforms will 'definitely present an in-stock problem' for Wal-Mart, and doubted that any retailer was satisfied with their allocation.
+'We just plan not to over-promise consumers,' he said.

 Best Buy spokeswoman Joy Harris added that the company has not been taking pre-orders of either Xbox or GameCube, and has no plans for early store openings the mornings of the releases.

-To that end, the discount store is mounting what Huber described as a "pre-awareness" campaign consisting of circulars and in-store signage to herald the new platforms' debuts, although he acknowledges running the risk of disappointing customers with out of stocks.
+To that end, the discount store is mounting what Huber described as a 'pre-awareness' campaign consisting of circulars and in-store signage to herald the new platforms' debut, although he acknowledges running the risk of disappointing customers with out of stocks.